Ubuntu Server Hardening Checklist for Production Use

 sudo systemctl restart sshd

 Root login is disabled because it bypasses sudo logging and removes the audit trail of who ran what command.
 Every privileged operation should go through a named user account with sudo.
 This matters for incident response: when something goes wrong, you need to know which human ran which command, and that is only possible if every command runs under a named account.
-With root login disabled, a compromised credential gives the attacker user-level access, not root — the difference between a server that needs rebuilding and a server that is immediately fully compromised.

 For a deeper look at SSH hardening techniques including key management and additional configuration options, see the guide to securing SSH on Ubuntu.

-Changing the SSH Port: Reducing Automated Noise Without Illusion
+Changing the SSH Port: Reducing Automated Noise

 This is not security through obscurity.
-Security through obscurity is relying on port-knocking or hidden URLs as the primary defence — that is weak.
-Moving the SSH port is simply reducing noise so that you can actually see targeted attacks in your logs.
+Security through obscurity means relying on hidden URLs or port-knocking as the primary defence, which is weak.
+Moving the SSH port simply reduces noise so that targeted attacks become visible in your logs.
 A port scan of port 22 across the entire IPv4 address space takes less than an hour with modern tools.
-Sophisticated attackers scan all ports.
-Casual bots scan port 22.
-Moving to a high port stops the casual bots and reduces log volume.
-It is a minor but worthwhile hardening measure.

 # Check if a port is already in use